caring for your dog’s incision after surgery

 Caring for your pet’s incision

-Signs of infection or that the incision isn’t healing properly
+Signs of an infected incision or that the incision isn’t healing properly

-The following things are NOT normal for a healing incision:
+The following things are NOT normal for a healing dog spay incision:

 If your pet has staples or stitches, those will need to be removed 10-14 days after surgery, or sooner if your vet advises.
 Until that time, follow the discharge instructions, don’t allow your pet to participate in boisterous play or exercise and keep her incision clean and dry.
 Before you know it, her incision will be just a scar and you can go back to life as normal!